-- Posted by Neil H. Buchanan

 We know that Obama cannot resist attempting to make these kinds of deals.
-We also know, however, that the likelihood of anything big happening is close to zero, because Republicans will never vote to increase taxes (even the supposedly "moderate" Republicans, whose moderation consists entirely of not wanting to shut the government down over the ACA, which they continue to insist will destroy the country), and because it still appears that enough Democrats will resist Obama's attempts to give away the store on Social Security and health care spending.
+We also know, however, that the likelihood of anything big happening is close to zero, because Republicans will never vote to increase taxes (even the supposedly "moderate" Republicans, whose moderation consists entirely of not wanting to shut the government down over the ACA, even though they continue to insist that "Obamacare" will destroy the country), and because it still appears that enough Democrats will resist Obama's attempts to give away the store on Social Security and health care spending.

 I told the Chronicle's reporter, therefore, that the most likely outcome of this political stunt, which is supposed to be completed by mid-December, would be to take further hacks at the domestic discretionary budget.
 That that budget has already been cut deeply in recent years, even before the sequestration cuts that are scheduled to hit harder still in 2014, will not stop our politicians from cutting further, because that is simply the most vulnerable set of spending programs.

 I then pointed out that higher education, in particular, is a favorite target of right-wing politicians.
 The Chronicle article ended by quoting me as follows: "They're going to find it hard to take whacks at the big programs"

 like Medicare and Social Security, "so they'll start looking at

 symbolic ways to cut away at things that are easier.
 Other than football teams, universities are not popular with tea-party-type voters."